-- 702.89a Infect is a static ability. - 702.89b Damage dealt to a player by a source with infect doesn't cause that player to lose life.
-Rather, it causes the player to get that many poison counters.
+702.89a Infect is a static ability.

+- 702.89b Damage dealt to a player by a source with infect doesn't cause that player to lose life.
+Rather, it causes that source's controller to give the player that many poison counters.
 See rule 119.3. - 702.89c Damage dealt to a creature by a source with infect isn't marked on that creature.
-Rather, it causes that many -1/-1 counters to be put on that creature.
+Rather, it causes that source's controller to put that many -1/-1 counters on that creature.
 See rule 119.3. - 702.89d If a permanent leaves the battlefield before an effect causes it to deal damage, its last known information is used to determine whether it had infect. - 702.89e The infect rules function no matter what zone an object with infect deals damage from. - 702.89f Multiple instances of infect on the same object are redundant.